DeveloperCielo/developercielo.github.io/_i18n/en/_posts/checkout-cielo/2000-01-01-checkout-cielo.md

 | `Customer.Phone`           | Numeric      | Conditional | 11   | Buyer's phone number.                                                                     | Not required in API, but mandatory in the transactional screen            |
 | `Options.AntifraudEnabled` | Boolean      | Conditional | n/a  | Enable or not the fraud analysis for the order: true or false.                            |                                                                           |
 | `Options.ReturnUrl`        | Strin        | Conditional | 255  | Sets to which url the buyer will be sent after completing the purchase.                   | A fixed URL can be registered in Backoffice Checkout                      |

+<aside class="warning">*Correios (post office) shipping service currently unavailable.
+If a request with this shipping option is sent, you will receive a return with error 400 and the message: "The shipping service by post is unavailable."
+If you use the service on your payment links or checkout pages, change the shipping type to the other available options.</aside>

 ### Responses